Nullora/NSpice/README.md

 - Extremely lightweight: Only ~500kb of ram used up, along with a small 800kb executable.
 - Silent: You will forget you ever have it running until it notifies you that it updated something!
 - Reliable: This has been tested on my personal computer for over a week now.
 Longest it ever ran was 48 hours, 0 memory leaks and never broke once.
+- When there is no wifi or the page is down, it tries to reach it every 30 minutes to check as fast as possible.
+When it is rate limited, it waits
+3 hours till the next check.
+(Windows only as i havent been on linux in a minute)

 # Windows install